suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

 ## Tutorial on how to use the application.
 To use this one must follow the steps below
-1. Open the web applicaiton in your browser
+1. Open the web application in your browser
 2. Open Yahoo finance and search for the stock for which you wish to plot the indicator for
 3. Copy the ticker value for the stock from Yahoo FInance
-4. Paste it in the input box of the applicaiton
+4. Paste it in the input box of the application
 5. Select the indicator.
 6. Select the date range and other input parameters based on the indicator
 7. In case you would like to learn more about the indicator click on the link that says "TO learn more about current indicator please click here"